saads312/Monster-Adders/README.md

 ## References

 This project implements techniques from the "monster adders" literature, which explores efficient wide-integer addition on FPGAs through chunking and prefix networks.

-## License

-Academic project - check with original author for usage rights.